Møn: Attractions

-Møn has a number of interesting churches decorated with frescos.
+Møn has a number of churches decorated with frescos.
 Fanefjord Church dates back to the 13th century, and has a set of recently restored frescos painted in 1450 by the Elmelunde Master.
 Frescos can also be seen in Elmelunde Church, the oldest church on the island, with parts dating from the start of the 12th century.
 Keldby Church has a unique altarpiece and is also richly decorated with frescos.
-Another interesting church is the one at Damsholte.
-It is one of the finest Rococo buildings in Denmark and the only village church built in the Rococo style.
+The Damsholte Church is the only Danish village church built in the Rococo style.

 The oldest and perhaps most impressive burial mound on Møn is Grønsalen near Fanefjord Church.
 The 100 m by 10 m barrow is from around 3500 BC.
 According to legend, it is the resting place of Chief Grønjæger (Greenranger) and his wife Queen Fane, after whom Grønsund and Fanefjord were named.
 There are also barrows at Raaby and Busemarke.
 There is also a 5,000-year-old round burial barrow at Sømarke, and others at Jættestue and Jordehøj.
 Kong Asgers Høj at Sprove is the largest gallery grave in Denmark, more than 4,000 years old.
 It has been fully excavated and can be visited inside.
 There is another round barrow at nearby Rundysse, and a further recently restored 9 metre long double passage gallery grave at Klekkende Høj from the Neolithic age c.
 4,500 years old.

 Thorsvang, Danmarks Samlermuseum is a museum of collectables arranged in a number of old shops typical of the early 20th century.
 It is located in the Lendemarke district of Stege.

 There is a jewellery museum in the little village of Damme and near Keldbylille, there is a museum (Museumsgaarden) depicting life on a Møn farm as it was 100 years ago.
 There are also several art galleries and arts and crafts centres on the island.

-Møn also has a number of popular beach resorts, particularly in East Møn with Ulvshale to the north and Råbylille Strand, Klintholm Havn and Hårbølle on the south side of the island.
+Møn also has a number of beach resorts, particularly in East Møn with Ulvshale to the north and Råbylille Strand, Klintholm Havn and Hårbølle on the south side of the island.